 Zeffy relies entirely on optional contributions from donors.
 At the payment confirmation step - we ask donors to leave an optional contribution to Zeffy.

-We’ve come up with 30+ of the best school fundraising ideas around and we’re confident that you’ll be able to find at least one idea here to help your school raise funds for your cause.
+We’ve compiled 30+ of the best school fundraising ideas for every student level from elementary to college, and we’re confident that you’ll find at least one idea here to help your school raise funds for your cause.

-Let’s start things off with a few of the best school fundraising ideas that are all great ways to raise funds.
+Let’s start with a few of the best school fundraising ideas that are all great ways to raise funds.
+There’s a lot to explore below, so take your time to browse or jump right to the best idea for your school level and fundraising goals.

 Responsive Table